Georg Gottfried Gervinus: Biography

 Gervinus was born in Darmstadt.
 He was educated at the gymnasium of the town, and intended for a commercial career, but in 1825 he became a student of the university of Giessen.
 In 1826 he went to Heidelberg, where he attended the lectures of the historian Schlosser, who became henceforth his guide and his model.
-In 1828 he was appointed teacher at a private school at Frankfort-on-Main, and in 1830 Privatdozent at Heidelberg.
-In this period he became a friend of the young historian Karl von Hegel (the son of the Philosopher Georg Wilhelm Friedrich Hegel) and of the jurist Georg Beseler.
+In 1828 he was appointed teacher at a private school at Frankfurt am Main, and in 1830 Privatdozent at Heidelberg.
+In this period he became a friend of the young historian Karl von Hegel (the son of the philosopher Georg Wilhelm Friedrich Hegel) and of the jurist Georg Beseler.

 A volume of his collected Historische Schriften procured him the appointment of professor extraordinarius; while the first volume of his Geschichte der poetischen Nationallitteratur der Deutschen (History of the poetical national literature of the Germans; 1835–1842, 5 vols.) subsequently entitled Geschichte der deutschen Dichtung (History of German poetry; 5th edition, by Karl Bartsch, 1871–1874) brought him the appointment to a regular professorship of history and literature at Göttingen.
 This work is the first comprehensive history of German literature written both with scholarly erudition and literary skill.
 In the following year he wrote his Grundzüge der Historik, which is perhaps the most thoughtful of his philosophico-historical productions.

 First issue of July 1, 1847, of Deutsche Zeitung, a liberal daily issued founded by Georg Gottfried.